Welcome to the MIT Libraries!

 - Use other area libraries

-MIT students, faculty, and research staff are eligible to visit and borrow from many libraries in the Boston Library Consortium and at Harvard.
+MIT students, faculty, and research staff are eligible to visit and borrow from many libraries in the Borrow Direct partnership and at Harvard.
 Find out how.